 Ice skating rinks Christmas

 There are 2 permanent indoor Barcelona Barcelona ice skating rinks, one in the Eixample area and another at FC Barcelona stadium Camp Nou.
 There is a temporary 400 m2 Christmas ice skating rink (pista de gel) in the shopping mall Pedralbes Centre in the upper part of Barcelona.
 See opening times of Pedralbes Christmas ice rink here.
 The Christmas ice rink on Plaza Catalunya was closed from 2015 and the Plaza Catalunya rink moved to La Farga centre in suburb L'Hospitalet de Llobregat close to Barcelona.

 El Gordo Christmas lottery

-The Spanish Christmas lottery El Gordo is the biggest lottery in the world.
-Read about El Gordo 2012
+The Spanish Christmas lottery El Gordo is the biggest lottery in the world and is drawn on 22nd December every Christmas.
+Read about El Gordo 2016

 New Years' Eve in Barcelona